Pylons-tech/pylons_sdk/developer_tutorial.md

 A cookbook is a game.
 And to build recipes and items, you need to have cookbooks.

-`pylonscli tx sign` command will be used to create signature for cookbook.
+`pylonsd tx sign` command will be used to create signature for cookbook.
 This command let you sign transactions before broadcast.

 Create a new json file in your local folder and name it `tx_cook.json`.
 Write cookbook information in the json file.
 Sample cookbook json is like the following.